top of page

 How This Shifts the Climate Investment Landscape

 For years, project developers and sustainability investors have viewed Vietnam as a market full of potential but lacking regulatory clarity.
-With this new roadmap, Vietnam signals a clear direction: it intends to become an active player in global carbon trading — and it's laying the legal and institutional groundwork to get there.
+With Vietnam launching a national carbon market by 2029, this creates a new roadmap.
+Vietnam signals a clear direction: it intends to become an active player in global carbon trading — and it's laying the legal and institutional groundwork to get there.

 This development is particularly relevant for countries like Indonesia, where frameworks are also evolving.
 The shared ambition across ASEAN for environmental integrity and high-quality carbon credits creates space for learning, cooperation, and healthy competition.